MrCoderKai/vim-beauty-guide/README.md

 " to make it compatible between INDENTLINE plugin and concealcurosr feature of " VIM_MARKDOWN plugin let g:indentLine_concealcursor = ''
+" indentLine will overwrite 'conceal' color with grey by default.
+If you want " to highlight conceal color with your colorscheme, disable by: let g:indentLine_setColors = 0
 ```

 # Install vim-nerdtree-tab Plugin
 1. `cd ~/.vim_runtime/my_plugin`
 2. `git clone https://github.com/jistr/vim-nerdtree-tabs.git`